The Marist Community

 The Choir facilitates the sung prayer at the Sunday Evening Mass.
 Musicians are always welcome.
 The Choir is open to all students, faculty and staff.
 Rehearsal is held for one hour in the Chapel before 6:30 PM Mass on Sundays.
 Join us!

 Christian Prayer and Worship is held weekly in the two student groups: QUEST (for Protestants in the mainline traditions) and ARISE (formerly Campus Christian Fellowship).
 In addition, there are occasional inter-denominational services held on campus.
 A lisiting of off-campus local worship services is available from the Campus Ministry office.

-A Break the Fast Celebration is held in the fall.
 Transportation is provided to services for the High Holy Days.
+Shabbat Services followed by a dinner have been scheduled on several Friday evenings.
+Please refer to our Fall 2018 semester calendar for further information.
 The Seder Meal is celebrated on campus each Spring.